| WHAT THE STUDENTS DOIn Interactive Stories, students work in groups to

 stage.
 It is likely that each group will take a few hours

+for filming.
 Once filming is complete, each group will then require access

 to computer hardware and software.
 The first step requires